Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 ### Inspirations

-It hard to do something that you’ve never done before.
-To help working one of the best solution is to look how to other handle those task.
+It's hard to do something that you’ve never done before.
+To find a starting point, one of the best solution is to look how to other handle those task.
 The easiest way to look up at something else was simply using Unity and to see what kind of parameters they gives and how they are applied to particles.

 It was also useful to use Unity because the prototype of the game was made on it so the game’s team wouldn’t be lost when working on the pok engine with parameters using the same name.